Gauge Theoretical Method in Solving Zero-curvature Equations I. -- Application to the Static Einstein-Maxwell Equations

-ISM is to construct solutions or potentials from the $\Psi$.
-In the gauge theory we transform $\Psi$ to $\Psi'$ by the gauge transformation $\Psi'=\mathcal{G}\Psi$.
-Then a new solution obtained from $\Psi'$ by ISM should also be a solution.
+The ISM is to construct solutions or potentials from $\Psi$.
+In the gauge theory we transform $\Psi$ to $\Psi'$ by the gauge transformation $\Psi'=\mathcal{G}\Psi$, where $\mathcal{G}$ is a space dependent $N\times N$ matrix.
+Then a new solution obtained from $\Psi'$ by the ISM should also be a solution.
 However, the solution thus obtained is not always an interesting solution.
 The soliton solutions are characterized by the soliton numbers.
 A simple gauge transformation does not yield a soliton solution with different soliton numbers.
 We show that the singular gauge transformation would give rise to the solutions with different soliton numbers about which we discuss for the Einstein equation.

+The terminology gauge transformation was used by Wadati and Sogo\cite{ws} as the transformation that the AKNS system\cite{akns} and the WKI system\cite{WKI1,WKI2} are connected.
+The gauge transformation is regarded as an extension of the Miura transformation\cite{miura} connecting the KdV equation to the MKdV equation.
+This shows that their gauge transformation connects different soliton equations.
+On the other hand, the gauge transformation in the present paper connects a solution of a soliton equation with other solution of the same equation.
+Since the soliton solutions are characterized by the soliton numbers, we could mention that the gauge transformation connects a solution with a solution with different soliton number.

 In the following section, we show the gauge theoretical formulation of solitons for both soliton equations and the Einstein equation.
 We also define the singular gauge transformation which gives rise to solutions with different soliton numbers.
 In section 3, we show both differences and similarities between the inverse scattering method of soliton equations and the Einstein equation.
 Both fall into the general formulation given in section 2.